Maratea, Basilica, Italy

 Santavenere Hotel (5 stars) in Fiumicello di Maratea, a short walk uphill from the port.
 If you can afford the rates at this luxurious yet friendly hotel, stay here--and request a ground-floor room in the main building with a stone terrace that overlooks the sea.

 Locanda delle Donne Monache (4 stars), a converted convent in Maratea's historic center.
 The rooms are comfortable, the kitchen is first-rate, the hotel has a private pool, and the location couldn't be better for sightseeing, and the hotel offers a free shuttle to Maratea's railroad station and the beach (where sun beds and umbrellas are free for hotel guests).
 Ask for suite 9, which has a grotto bathroom with sunken tub.

-Other hotels that I haven't visited include La Dimora del Cardinale in the historic center, the Hotel Settebello in Fiumicello di Maratea, the Hotel Villa degli Aranci (a Mondo Maratea property near the train station), the highly-rated La Tana south of Maratea, the modern timeshare apartments at Club Residence Pianeta Maratea below the Grand Hotel, and--10 km north in Acquafredde--the Villa Del Mare and the Villa Cheta Elite.
-For more places to stay (including bungalows and campgrounds), see the Costa di Maratea listings.
+Other hotels that I haven't visited include La Dimora del Cardinale in the historic center, the Hotel Settebello in Fiumicello di Maratea, the Hotel Villa degli Aranci (near the train station), the highly-rated Borgo La Tana south of Maratea, the modern timeshare apartments at Club Residence Pianeta Maratea on a slope overlooking the sea, and--10 km north in Acquafredda--the Villa Del Mare and the Villa Cheta Elite, which is housed in an Art Nouveau villa facing the sea.

 Many of Maratea's best restaurants are in its hotels.
 Here are three hotels where I've dined:

 The five-star's main dining room offers superb food, including some of the best fish I've enjoyed in a lifetime of travel.
 (You'll love the buffet breakfast, where--if you're lucky--you'll find fresh-picked wild strawberries from the hotel grounds.)
 The Santavenere's views are as wonderful as the food, whether you're eating indoors or on the terrace.
 Another option is the hotel's alfresco bar-restaurant on the beach, which is accessible on foot or in a chauffeured electric cart.